-Andrew Kleine cut an interesting figure during his decade as Baltimore’s budget director.
-Straight-laced and somber before the City Council, rattling off facts and figures from PowerPoint slides, he actually, it seems, saw himself as a revolutionary.
+Andrew Kleine cut an interesting figure as Baltimore’s budget director.
+Straight-laced and somber before the City Council, rattling off facts and slinging numbers from PowerPoint slides, who knew he saw himself as a revolutionary.

-“If I were a superhero, I would be called Good Government Guy,” he proclaims in his new book, City on the Line, part memoir and part primer on what he calls outcome budgeting.
+“If I were a superhero, I would be called Good Government Guy,” he proclaims in City on the Line, part memoir and part primer on what he calls outcome budgeting.

 “When a mayor needed help, I could remove my jacket and tie and rip open my button-down to reveal a T-shirt with GGG emblazoned across the chest.”

 Kleine needed all the idealism (and wry humor) he could muster when he first arrived at the budget office in 2008 after a stint in the bureaucratic swamps of Washington.

 This is what he found: